Shlomo Riskin: Early career

 Shlomo Riskin was born on May 28, 1940, in Brooklyn, New York.
-He attended the Yeshiva of Brooklyn, and graduated valedictorian, summa cum laude, from Yeshiva University in 1960, where he received rabbinic ordination under the guidance of Rabbi Joseph Soloveitchik.
+He attended Yeshiva University High School for Boys, and graduated valedictorian, summa cum laude, from Yeshiva University in 1960, where he received rabbinic ordination under the guidance of Rabbi Joseph Soloveitchik.
 In 1963, Riskin received his master's degree in Jewish history, and he completed a Ph.D. from New York University in 1982.
 From 1963 until 1977, he lectured and served as an Associate Professor of Tanakh and Talmud at Yeshiva University in New York City.

+Community leadership in New York

 At the age of 23, Riskin became the founding rabbi of Lincoln Square Synagogue in New York City and served in that position until 1983.
 Rabbi Riskin transformed the Conservative minyan into one of New York's most innovative and dynamic Orthodox communities.
 The synagogue became particularly well known for its pioneering outreach programs which inspired many secular people to become religiously observant Orthodox Jews.

 During the 1960s and 1970s, he became a leader of the movement to allow free, unfettered emigration for persecuted Soviet Jews and made several trips to visit and strengthen the Jewish communities in the then USSR.
 He was the chairman of Student Struggle for Soviet Jewry, the first American national movement to free Russian Jews.